itstommymorgan/vim_config/README.markdown

 NERDTree`, or simply press `?` while you're in the NERDTree buffer to see the list of keyboard shortcuts you can use.
 The configuration for NERDTree is present in `vim/config/nerdtree.vim`.

+### Rake.vim ###

+Rake.vim provides some of the nicer functionality from Rails.vim but for any ruby project, not just those that make use of Rails. `:help rake` for more information.

 ### Rails.vim ###